Tamreen/mobile.app/readme.md

 - Check the warnings about SVG and fix them as possible.
 - Fix the issue with the events.
 - Add the ability for the user to see the readAt value.
+- Shorten the words when the interface is trainings.